 ForestHer NC: Identifying Birds by Sight & Sound (Webinar)

 This first installment will feature a quick background on the ForestHer NC program followed by a presentation on bird identification from Aimee Tomcho, Conservation Biologist with Audubon North Carolina.
 There will be time for questions, as well as an optional, informal time to have more in-depth discussions about birds and other land management topics following the webinar.

 ForestHer NC: Managing Wood and Fields for Wildlife (Webinar)

 This webinar consists of two presentations discussing ways landowners can manage fields and forests to benefit a variety of wildlife species.
 Presentation 1: Managing Your Woods for Wildlife with Deanna Noble of NC Wildlife Resources Commission.
 Learn how to apply different forest management techniques to enhance habitat for wildlife.
 Presentation 2: Managing Your Fields for Wildlife with Gabriela Garrison of NC Wildlife Resources Commission.
 Learn how to manage your fields to attract and support different species of wildlife.

-This webinar consists of two presentations: Human-Wildlife Interactions presented by Falyn Owens, NC Wildlife Resources Commission.
-In this part, learn how to anticipate and respond confidently to a variety of close encounters with wildlife.
-Becky Skiba, NC Wildlife Resources Commission will then present Wildlife Identification Skills.
-Here, learn to use the evidence wildlife leave behind – such as tracks, scat, skulls, and teeth – to identify what animal has been present recently.
+This webinar consists of two presentations: Human-Wildlife Interactions presented by Falyn Owens, N.C.
+Wildlife Resources Commission.
+Learn how to anticipate and respond confidently to a variety of close encounters with wildlife.
+Becky Skiba, N.C.
+Wildlife Resources Commission will then present Wildlife Identification Skills.
+Learn to use the evidence wildlife leave behind, such as tracks, scat, skulls and teeth, to identify what animal has been present recently.